- Autonomy – Freedom, Self-Rule, Self-Determination, Uncontrolled

 - Creativity – Self-expression, Ideas, creative-problem-solving,

 We have asked over 100 entrepreneurs why they started their business.
 We believe there are two types of reasons of course.
 The business’s reason and the individual’s.
 We focused mostly on understanding the individual why.
 Character traits, emotional triggers and life events.
 What makes someone start a business?
-What makes someone an entrepreneur.
+What makes someone an entrepreneur?

 We wanted to know why people start businesses without limiting entrepreneurs’ opportunities to express themselves.
-We feel that multiple-choice surveys are simply not as effective.

 For a full list of entrepreneurs, we interviewed please visit The Study: Why do people start businesses – Contributors page.